ROSE: Revolutionizing Open-Set Dense Segmentation with Patch-Wise Perceptual Large Multimodal Model: Experiment

 \myparagraph{Implementation Details.} Our implementation is based on deepspeed~\cite{rasley2020deepspeed}.
 8 NVIDIA A800 GPUs are adopted for training.
 The optimizer is AdamW~\cite{adamw} with a learning rate of 0.003.
 We use WarmupDecayLR as the learning rate scheduler, and a linear 1500-iteration warmup is set.
 The total training iteration is 50k, the per-device batch size is 2, and the gradient accumulation step is 10.
 The input image is resized to 672 $\times$ 672.
 There are $48^2$ predicting patches, and we select the top 100 patches from it for inference.

 \myparagraph{Dataset and Task.} Our training tasks and datasets are composed of the following: 1) Semantic segmentation, we use ADE20k~\cite{ade}, COCO-Stuff~\cite{cocostuff}, and Mapillary~\cite{mapillary} in this task.
 2) Instance segmentation, In this task, we only use one dataset, COCO~\cite{coco}, in the training.
 3) Referring segmentation, Following LISA, we use RefCLEF, RefCOCO, RefCOCO+~\cite{refcoco}, and RefCOCOg~\cite{refcocog}.
 4) Segmentation Refinement.
-There are two batches of data: the first follows ~\cite{cheng2020cascadepsp} randomly added some holes and extra patches, and the second randomly shrinks or stretches the object area and keeps parts of this variation.
+We generate defective masks from GT masks to collect training pairs in two ways: the first follows ~\cite{cheng2020cascadepsp} randomly added some holes and extra patches, and the second randomly shrinks or stretches the object area and keeps parts of this variation.